ChatGPT Prompts for Lawyers: 8 AI Workflows That Save 10 Hours/Week

 $ cat article.md | head -n 3

-8 practical Claude AI workflows for lawyers — contract review, brief drafting, legal research, client communications, and due diligence that save 10+ hours per week.
+8 ready-to-use ChatGPT prompts for lawyers — copy-paste templates for contract review, brief drafting, legal research, client communications, and due diligence that save 10+ hours per week.

 The legal profession is experiencing its most significant productivity transformation since the introduction of legal research databases.
 Claude and similar AI assistants are now being used by attorneys at firms ranging from solo practices to Am Law 100 firms for drafting, research, analysis, and client communication.
 The lawyers saving the most time are those who have developed specific, repeatable AI workflows — not those using AI sporadically for random tasks.